Apple’s New Games App: Essential Features and Takeaways for Developers

 Strategies that often resolve 4.3a rejections include:

-Google Play flags deceptive behavior when apps feature misleading descriptions, images, or functionality claims.
-This can include fake reward systems promising payouts like "Earn $80 in 50 minutes" without delivery, imitation of system notifications, or keyword spamming in metadata.
+Google Play flags misleading behaviour when apps present deceptive descriptions, images, or functionality claims.
+This may include fake reward schemes promising payouts such as "Earn £60 in 50 minutes" without fulfilment, imitation of system notifications, or keyword spamming in metadata.

-A suspension typically blocks new app submissions, so start by thoroughly reviewing the policy violation notice in the enforcement email.
-Prepare a comprehensive appeal with evidence of corrections and a clear explanation of changes made.
-For better outcomes, consider submitting your appeal via email or phone in English, as these channels often yield higher success rates.
+A suspension generally blocks new app submissions, so begin by thoroughly reviewing the policy violation notice in the enforcement email.
+Prepare a detailed appeal including evidence of corrections and a clear explanation of the changes made.
+For improved outcomes, consider submitting your appeal via email or phone in English, as these channels often have higher success rates.

-To enhance your chances of approval, establish a fresh developer account tied to a legitimate business entity and submit your app from a new device with no prior account activity.
-Use a unique, original IP address—ideally residential or static—and overhaul your app’s codebase, UI, and domain configurations to eliminate similarities with previous submissions.
+To improve your chances of approval, set up a new developer account associated with a legitimate business entity and submit your app from a brand-new device with no prior account activity.
+Use a unique IP address—ideally residential or static—and thoroughly revise your app’s codebase, UI, and domain configurations to remove similarities with previous submissions.

 Get FREE Optimization Consultation